Heat transfer vinyl

-Heat transfer vinyl, or HTV for short, is a specialty vinyl polymer that can be used on certain fabrics and materials to create designs and promotional products.
-It comes in a roll or sheet form with an adhesive backing so it can be cut, weeded, and placed on a substrate for heat application.
+Heat transfer vinyl (HTV) is a type of plastic film that can be used on certain fabrics and materials to apply designs to promotional products, textiles and apparel, such as T-shirts.
+HTV products can be made up of polyurethane or poly(vinyl chloride).
+It can be cut, weeded, and placed on a substrate for application via a heat press.
+The design is cut into the material with a cutting plotter in reverse (adhesive/vinyl side up).
+The excess material is removed with tools such as hooks or tweezers - a manual and dextrous process referred to as "weeding".
+The tacky adhesive between the carrier and the vinyl holds together complex designs, although the labour naturally increases the more weeding that is required.
+The clear polyester carrier keeps the design visible to aid positioning on the substrate.
+For these and other reasons, it is a popular and more robust alternative to transfer paper (that does not incorporate a carrier sheet).
 Heat transfer vinyl is made in single colors and also has special options such as patterned, glitter, flocked, holographic, glow-in-the-dark, reflective and 3D puff.
+Heat transfer vinyl also benefits from a high degree of stretch and rebound, achieved by a memory effect, making it suitable for use on apparel and other flexible items including the garments typically used, such as sports jerseys.

 Types of heat transfer vinyl

 Heat transfer vinyl comes in single colors, in the specialty options listed above, in full-color pattern options, and in a printable version that must be used with solvent ink & a solvent printer.
 It is best used for simple designs with minimal colors since each individual color or pattern used in the design must be cut, weeded, and heat pressed.
 Certain heat transfer vinyl can be layered to form multi-colored designs.
 The more layers involved, the harder it is to match up each to achieve the end result.
 Heat transfer vinyl cannot be used for full-color pictures or anything with gradients.
 There are other applications for those options.

-Heat transfer vinyl can be used to create special effects with its glitter, flocked, holographic, glow-in-the-dark, and 3D puff options.
-The layering of these types of vinyl is dependent on the type of vinyl used.

-Heat transfer vinyl is available anywhere from small sheets, to large "master" rolls, that can be up to 60" x 50 yards.
+Heat transfer vinyl, in sizes, ranges from small sheets to large "master" rolls, that can go up to 60" x 50 yards.
 Typical sizes are 15" and 19" wide rolls in 1 yard, 5 yard, 10 yard, 25 yard, and 50-yard lengths.
+In metric territories, widths are typically 200, 300 and 500 millimetres, sold per the metre or in increments i.e. 5, 10, 25, 50, 75 and 100 metre "logs", priced according to economy of scale.

+The film is typically 20 to 100 micrometres thick, although specifications vary as to whether this includes the adhesive layer or not.
+In recent years, very thin vinyls have become available with improvements in the polymer extrusion and calendering process, which varies by manufacturer.